wiz0u/WTelegramClient/FAQ.md

 In this case, the recommended action would be to dispose the client and recreate one

-4) In case of slow Internet connection or if you break in the debugger for some time, you might also get Connection shutdown because your client couldn't send Pings to Telegram in the alloted time.
+4) In case of slow Internet connection or if you break in the debugger for some time, you might also get Connection shutdown because your client couldn't send Pings to Telegram in the allotted time.
 In this case, you can use the `PingInterval` property to increase the delay between pings *(for example 300 seconds instead of 60)*.

 <a name="TLSharp"></a>